 They Do It To Show Their Affection For You

 Cats are often misunderstood as distant and independent.
 Yes, they may like their personal space and to have things done on their terms.
 But they can also be incredibly affectionate companions.
 A study even showed that most cats prefer social interaction with people over food and toys!
 Sleeping with you can simply be a way for them to express their love for you.

 Also Read: 6 Subtle Signs Your Cat Loves You

-Reasons Why You Should Not Sleep With Your Cat
+A Few Reasons Why You Might Not Want to Sleep With Your Cat

 Disruption Of Your Sleep

 Cats seem to spend most of their time sleeping.
 On average, they snooze for 15 hours a day!
 This might make them seem like the perfect sleeping companion.
 However, your cat’s sleep pattern is different from yours.